space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ### New Ingredients

+- Spinach - Planted by Botany.
+- Lettuce - Planted by Botany.
 - Olives - Planted by Botany.
 - Olive Oil - Used to for cooking, as seasoning, or as a makeshift frying oil, obtained by grinding olives with a pestle.
 - Vegetable Oil - Used to fry, obtained via Cargo.